ongres/stackgres/doc/content/en/03-tutorial/01-pre-requisites/04-object-storage/01-aws-s3/_index.md

 title: AWS S3
 weight: 1
 url: tutorial/prerequisites/object-storage/aws-s3
+description: Details about the object storage set up using AWS S3.
 ---

 First let's create the IAM policy that would allow the appropriate level of access to the S3 bucket: